A book on ethics and philosophy of values

 suivre sur twitter

-So we have, throughout this second book, examined several inessential aspects of axiology: the insertion of such a project in our epoch, the reconfiguration of the field of knowledge entailed by the rise of this discipline, its practical or theoretical nature, etc.
+In the course of this second book, we have therefore examined a number of inessential aspects of axiology: how such a project would fit into our times, the reconfiguration of knowledge that would ensue, its practical or theoretical nature, and so on.

 I/ Where to find the value of things?